Load Combinations#

 Distributions for Load Combinations#

-Zero-Inflated Distributions allow for a probability of non-occurence of a load
+Zero-Inflated distributions allow for a probability of non-occurrence of a load.

-Maximum Distributions allow the distribution of maxima of a supplied parent or point-in-time distribution
+Maximum distributions give the distribution of maxima of a supplied parent or point-in-time distribution.

-MaxParent Distribution allows the determination of the point-in-time distribution from a supplied maximum.
+MaxParent distributions infer a parent distribution from a supplied maximum.

 Zero-Inflated Distribution#